BROKEN SKY

 “Move the resonance test up to the thirteenth,” Pieter said.

-“That’s not … that’s only two weeks.”
+“That’s not … that’s less than two weeks.”

 Pieter tossed the stone and spread his fingers as it fell.
 With only a thought, he made it stop and hover inches above his hand.
 “Is that a problem?”